BvSiT/bvs_update_posts/README.md

 * class was renamed BVS_BSR_DB (so distinguishing itself  from possibly loaded original  plugin class)
 * most code changes are made in function BVS_BSR_DB::srdb()
 * added the option to limit the search by adding a ['where'] argument
-* added teh option to limit the search to one column.
+* added the option to limit the search to one column.
 * adapted the reporting to suit better the creation of a detailed log.
 * prevent false search positives for serialized data if the serialization_precision was changed (a minor bug in Better Search Replace).
 See bvs_update_posts\includes\class-bsr-db.php